mattattui/site-builder/README.md

 What is(n't) this?
 ==================

 Site-builder is a simple example of a static site generator.

-It takes the files in `content/`, wraps them in a template you define, then saves them in the `output/` folder.
-It's a way to get the benefits of templates (easy to maintain your content, easy to update your site style) without the unnecessary overhead (i.e. using PHP to compile the content into the template every time someone visits the page).

-PHP can be pretty fast, but unless you're savvy, it will prevent your site being cached by web browsers and proxies, and serve pages much slower than your web server can deal with plain old HTML files.

-Don't get me wrong, PHP is great for certain tasks, but for adding header & footer to a bunch of files, it's huge overkill.
-This script will give you all the same advantages, and then a couple more.
+Static site generators take a series of content files, wrap them in templates, then save them as HTML files.
+This is an alternative to the common practice of using PHP to `include()` headers and footers to content files "live" whenever the file is requested.

+Using an SSG gives similar advantages (your content and layout are separated), dramatically increases the performance of your website over using PHP for the same task, and reduces requirements for your website.

+Site-builder is yet another SSG.
+Out of the box it supports Twig and its own simple variety of PHP templates, and content files in HTML, PHP, and Markdown.
+It also presents a number of interfaces to allow developers to create additional renderers and content handlers.

+**Note:** Site-builder is very much a work in progress.
+Use it at your own risk, and don't be surprised if new updates break backward compatibility.
+It's essentially in alpha stage until the interfaces, configuration formats, and API is settled.

 Requirements